 Now that I have it in writing, this looks like a bit of a nitpick, and possibly just a case of me wanting a game to be something it’s not, but then again, Out There works too hard at atmosphere and story for a blunder like that not to be noticeable.
 That the intended melancholy and resolute hopefulness of the ending can be so thoroughly undermined by player action is a grave error, and really soured my experience towards the end.

 There are other paths, and other endings, in addition to those I just spoiled, but the game kind of loses steam once you come to the insight about resource gathering I mentioned above.
 In a way, the game is most enticing when you haven’t figured any of it out yet and keep restarting just to run out of fuel a few systems in.
-After that, it’s worth playing till you find out what most of the upgrades are and do and reach an ending, but much of the magic is lost on subsequent plays.
+After that, it’s worth playing till you find out what most of the upgrades do and reach an ending, but much of the magic is lost on subsequent plays.
 Some more midgame twists to the play dynamic and, of course, a stronger guarantee in the strength of the story would have served well to alleviate this.

 You can buy Out There on Steam, or for your Android/iPhone, if that’s your thing.
 If you’re into space-sims and games with atmosphere and light resource management, it should be just up your alley, and provides at least a few hours of enjoyment.
 I just wish I could give a stronger recommendation.